GekoCloud/gekocloud-console/CONTRIBUTING.md

-# Contributing to Geko Cloud Console
+# Contributing to Smartkube Console

-The following is a set of guidelines for contributing to Geko Cloud Console.
+The following is a set of guidelines for contributing to Smartkube Console.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 Table Of Contents